jasoncolburne/arad/documentation/design/deployment.md

 ## Observability Integrations

 Observability tooling allows a production application to be monitored as it runs.
-Without it, the analogy is similar to that of flying an airplane or automobile blindfolded.
+Without it, the analogy is similar to that of flying an airplane or driving an automobile blindfolded.

 The term aggregation is used because the software runs multiple instances of a given service simultaneously to respond to load, meaning that logs for a single service will be produced from many sources.